CamDavidsonPilon/lifetimes/README.md

 - `T` represents the age of the customer in whatever time units chosen (weekly above).
 This is equal to the duration between a customer's first purchase and the end of the period under study.
 - `recency` represents the age of the customer when they made their most recent purchases.
 This is equal to the duration between a customer's first purchase and their latest purchase.
 (Thus if they have made only 1 purchase, the recency is 0.)

-If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifelines to transform your data to look like this.
+If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifetimes to transform your data to look like this.

 #### Fitting models to our data